 Advertising finds its way into almost everything you use, whether fashion or technology, and it appears that certain firms in India are focusing on abusing advertising via RCS Messaging.
 Messaging services are used to help expand awareness of brands and relevance.
 End-to-end encryption is used in RCS communications to ensure user privacy.
 It goes a step further in user privacy and security by making opt-ins and opt-outs a legal necessity for enterprises.

 Recently, it was noticed that RCS Messaging became part of spam advertising.
-Brands started abusing RCS capability to send a flood of rich media adverts to Android users in India.
-Every day, the enterprises send out countless advertisements to Android users, pushing their products and services, and creating discomfort for many users in the country.
+Brands started abusing RCS’s capability to send a flood of rich media adverts to Android users in India.
+Every day, enterprises send out countless advertisements to Android users, pushing their products and services, and creating discomfort for many users in the country.
 These advertisements weren’t based on the customers’ online buying or purchasing habits.
 Instead, regardless of their digital activities, these random adverts] appeared on their Google Messaging app.

 The Messages app is now the default SMS app on most handsets, so this wasn’t limited to Pixel or Android One users.
 However, some users have also reported seeing these adverts in their pre-loaded SMS app, which makes us suspect that the RCS protocol is exploited to deliver these ad banners.

 Enterprises should be sensitive towards user preferences and should respect their privacy and authorisation for messaging.
 RCS crossed 500 million monthly active users worldwide during last month, a testament to its popularity.
-It would not have been necessary for Google to disable Rich Business Messaging service if it hadn’t been for some bad actors who tried to take advantage of these services to track users without their knowledge.
+It would not have been necessary for Google to disable the Rich Communication Messaging service if it hadn’t been for some bad actors who tried to take advantage of these services to track users without their knowledge.
 In order to protect user privacy and security, Google has disabled access to its native implementation on Android devices that do not comply with certain standards in regards to the RCS implementations.

 It’s a good thing from Google’s point of view to stop the malicious usage of RCS.
 While this may be disappointing for eager users who want access to these features, we’re optimistic about resuming a new rollout soon from Google, after they are confident that any potential risks are addressed.